hmn24/pyQ-Simple-LSTM-with-Dash-Plotly/README.md

 6) The relevant logic can be searched within script.q to look at the various variables defined

 7) Note that there are various python functions that can be called within the q process

+8) Note that the dashboard started up can be permanently SIGKILL-ed through the Quit on the resulting dashboard popup...
+One can continue to run kdb+ codes in the q console despite the dashboard (Flask) application running in the background
 ```